Makoto Takahashi (fighter)

-Makoto Takahashi (髙橋 誠, Takahashi Makoto) is a Japanese professional mixed martial artist also known as Makoto Shinryu (神龍 誠, Shinryū Makoto), who competes in the flyweight division of Rizin.
-A professional MMA fighter since 2016, he has also competed in Bellator MMA, Pancrase, Deep, where he is a former Deep Flyweight Champion, and the Cage Fury Fighting Championships (CFFC), where he is a former Cage Fury Flyweight Champion.
+Makoto Takahashi (髙橋 誠, Takahashi Makoto), also known as Makoto Shinryu (神龍 誠, Shinryū Makoto), is a Japanese professional mixed martial artist who competes in the flyweight division of Rizin, where he is the Rizin Flyweight Champion.
+A professional since 2016, he has also competed in Bellator MMA, Pancrase, Deep, where he is a former Deep Flyweight Champion, and the Cage Fury Fighting Championships (CFFC), where he is a former Cage Fury Flyweight Champion.

 Mixed martial arts career

 Deep

-After graduating, Takahashi turned professional and made his mixed martial arts debut at Pancrase on April 24, 2016, winning by unanimous decision.
+After graduating, Takahashi turned professional and made his mixed martial arts debut at Pancrase 277 on April 24, 2016, winning by unanimous decision.
 He then rose to prominence with a seven-bout undefeated streak.

 On April 28, 2018, Takahashi faced defending champion Ryuko Wada in a DEEP flyweight title match at DEEP 83 IMPACT.
 He lost his first bout by unanimous decision.

 On June 29, 2019, Takahashi faced Yuya Shibata for the DEEP interim flyweight championship match.
 He won the bout by unanimous decision to win the interim title and become the youngest champion in DEEP history at the age of 18.
 (Note: In February 2020, Tatsumitsu Wada vacated the Deep flyweight title on Feb 2020.
 Takahashi was promoted to full champion status on March 1, 2020.)